-The Wi-Fi GW is prohibited from using any proprietary technologies that may cause interoperability issues with client devices.
+As stated in earlier section, the Wi-Fi GW is prohibited from using any proprietary technologies that may cause interoperability issues with client devices.
 The Wi-Fi GW MUST NOT use proprietary beam forming technologies that place non-standard or proprietary requirements on the Wi-Fi subscriber devices.